CamilleStagiaire/bill-app/README.md

 - [Bug report] - Bills : affichage par ordre décroissant
 - [Bug report] - Login : connexion admin
 - [Bug Hunt] - Bills : contrôle des extensions
-- [Bug Hunt] - Dashboard : navigation admins dans le dashboard
+- [Bug Hunt] - Dashboard : navigation admin dans le dashboard

 * Tests Bills.js :
 - Tests d'intégration:
-    "Then bill icon in vertical layout should be highlighted" _ Test à finir "Then it should fetch bills from the mock API GET" "Then it should throw an error for bad dates" "Then it should fetch bills from an API and fail with a 404 message error" "Then it should fetch messages from an API and fail with a 500 message error"
+    "Then it should fetch bills from the mock API GET" "Then it should throw an error for bad dates" "Then getBills should fail with a 404 error"
+    "Then getBills should fail with a 500 error"

 - Tests unitaires :
-    "Then bills should be ordered from earliest to latest"_ Test déja fourni "Then handleClickNewBill should navigate to new bill" "Then a click event listener should be attached to the eye icon"
+    "Then bill icon in vertical layout should be highlighted" _ Test à finir "Then bills should be ordered from earliest to latest"_ Test déja fourni "Then handleClickNewBill should navigate to new bill" "Then handleClickIconEye should be called Then handleClickIconEye should be called when the eye icon is clicked when the eye icon is clicked"

 * Tests NewBill.js :